Here’s some quick tips for starting out in Macro

 Below: I saw this Masked bee enter the hole in the wall but couldn’t see it at all once inside.
-I used a tripod and manual focus and the flash, taking a photo then seeing the bee in the photo, and adjusting the focus each time i took a photo until i had one in focus.
+I used a tripod and manual focus and the flash, checking each photo and adjusting the focus each time until i had one in focus.

 VR / IS – Vibration reduction or Image Stablisation

 When using a tripod you’ll need to turn these off.
 Even using hand held shots you should try them on and off to see what works better for you.